jyscao/ventana.nvim/README.md

 ### Configuration

-There is no real configuration of as of now, although that may change in the near future should I add additional features.
+There is no real configuration as of now, although that may change in the near future should I add additional features.

 No default mappings are provided, but here are the mappings I personally use: